LukeSmithxyz/based.cooking/content/creamy-mashed-potatoes.md

 ## Directions

-1. Peel and cut the potatoes into medium sized pieces.
+1. Peel and cut the potatoes into medium-sized pieces.
 2. Put the potatoes in a pot with some water so that it covers the potatoes and boil them for about 20-30 minutes, or until the potatoes are soft.
 3. About ten minutes before removing the potatoes from the boiling water, cut